sjbuysse/react-security-oidc/authentication-ch01.md

 You still have to make sure that the `WelcomeComponent` is part of the application that is nested inside the `Provider` component.
 Usually you just wrap the `Provider` component around the `App` component, this way you share data throughout the application.

+Ps. it's important to realize that the `Context` API is not a state management solution.
+It also re-renders all subscribers whenever a value changes, that's why you should only use it for semi-static data.
+Read more about this [on this blogpost ](https://blog.isquaredsoftware.com/2021/01/context-redux-differences/#purpose-and-use-cases-for-context) by a Redux maintainer.

 ## AuthContext
 Now let's pull out that `UserManager` logic from the `App` component, and create a `Context` and `Provider` to hold this